tituni/tituni.github.io/devops/adding_new_volume_csc.md

      sudo mount -a
     ```

-12. Check that the new volume is visible (/dev/vdb) and has partitioning
+12. Check that the new volume is visible (/dev/vdb/vdb1) and mounted to /data

     ```cmd
     lsbsk